LaithSaq/Miles-Prower/README.md

 # Miles Prower
+Welcome to the Miles-Prower Workshop!

-This repository is created to be the workshop "coding environment" I use for competitve programming contests.
+This repository is my coding environment for competitive programming contests.

-The name is inpsired by Miles "Tails" Prower, the twin-tailed mechanic genius fox from the Sonic the Hedgehog series.
+Inspired by Miles "Tails" Prower, the twin-tailed mechanic genius fox from the Sonic the Hedgehog series.